-Capital assets, which include buildings, building improvements, vehicles, and equipment, are reported in the government-wide financial statements.
+Capital assets, which include buildings and right to use buildings, building improvements, vehicles, and equipment, are reported in the government-wide financial statements.
 Capital assets are recorded at historical cost, or at estimated historical cost, when actual historical cost could not be determined.
 Donated capital assets are recorded at acquisition value.